Achievable logoAchievable logo

 (spoiler)

-As you can see, just a slight downturn in the investor’s tax bracket made the corporate bond a better investment.
-The after-tax yield of the corporate bond is better than the tax-free return of the municipal bond.
+With a lower tax bracket, the corporate bond becomes the better choice: its after-tax yield (5.25%) is higher than the municipal bond’s 5% tax-free yield.
 Ultimately, municipal bonds are only suitable for those at high tax brackets.

-We haven’t learned about them yet, but municipal bonds are also unsuitable for retirement plans.
+We haven’t learned about them yet, but municipal bonds are also generally unsuitable for retirement plans.
 Retirement plans, like individual retirement accounts (IRAs), are tax-sheltered investment accounts.
-No matter what type of investment is in the account, the investor does not pay taxes at the time they make a return on their investments.
-Taxes are generally paid when the account owner pulls money out of the account in retirement.
+No matter what type of investment is in the account, the investor does not pay taxes at the time they earn returns.
+Taxes are generally paid when the account owner withdraws money in retirement.

 Key points